 Here at Wanderers of the World, we don’t usually tell (or write) stories.
 We tend to focus on tips, advice and inspirational pieces to help all our fellow globetrotters out there.

-But occasionally, a misadventure so horrendous happens, that we turn into storytellers.
+But occasionally, a travel fail so horrendous happens, that we turn into storytellers.
 Whether good ones or not, we’ll let you be the judge… but the difference between us and the next J.K.
 Rowling is that our stories, our misadventures, our occasional horrendous experiences are true.

 Once you’ve read this one – about our hell of a trip to Iceland and New York City – you may not believe that this story is true.
 But we’ll settle that dispute here and now.
 We are ashamed, disappointed and feeling a whole new level of hurt while we say: this really did happen…